-Each year more hospitals have accepted the admission x-ray program as a valuable health service.
+In addition, the admission x-ray program has provided a convenient free chest x-ray x-ray program as a valuable health service.
 From 25 hospitals in 1950, the number of hospitals with such programs has grown, so that last year 79 hospitals participated in the program.